 According to this report by Moz, here are the important factors affecting your ranking on Google Maps:

 - How optimized is your Google My Business listing: are you using categories and subcategories properly?
 How about keyword usage in your business title?
 How close is your business’s position to the searcher’s?

 - Backlinks.
 As with organic SEO, inbound links from reputable sites, review sites, blogs, etc. are also very important.

 - Reviews: both in quality and quantity.
 Google will also take account of the diversity of your reviews (if more people are reviewing your business on various third-party sites, you will rank better).

 - On-page optimization: keyword usage in your site’s content, whether your NAP (Name, Address, and Phone Number) is optimized, and so on.

 - Citation: the quantity of your business listings in various online directories.
 Consistency of NAP across all the different listings is also important here.

-So, for the rest of this guide, we will formulate a strategy to optimize these 5 factors.
+So, for the rest of this guide, we will formulate a strategy to optimize these local SEO ranking factors.